zioan/pp3_inventory/README.md

 By conducting thorough input testing, PEP8 testing, and testing of user stories, the Inventory Management System maintains high standards of quality, usability, and user satisfaction.

-**All Python files** have been passed through [Code Institute PEP8 Validator](https://pep8ci.herokuapp.com/) to ensure compliance with PEP8 standards.
+**All Python files** have been validated using the [Code Institute PEP8 Validator](https://pep8ci.herokuapp.com/) to ensure compliance with PEP8 standards.
+Each file returned the same result: "All clear, no errors found."

 ![PEP8 Validation](assets/readme/images/pep8-validation.png)